openxla/xla/docs/tools_multihost_hlo_runner.md

 `sharding={devices=[1,1,2,1]0,1}` means that the annotated tensor should be sharded to 2 GPUs (GPU0 and GPU1) along the 3rd dimension.

-The following instructions assume the working directory is the xla Git repository and that `./configure.py` has been run.
+The following instructions assume the working directory is the XLA Git repository and that `./configure.py` has been run.

 If we have enough GPUs, we can replay these HLOs like this: